Dentistry: Is It Really That Expensive In the Grand Scheme of Things?

 Now, dental care (like health care and many other things in life) is not inexpensive by any means.
-But in today's society, is it really that much more than many things in life that we readily pay for out of pocket every day?
+But in today’s society, is it much more than many things in life that we pay for out of pocket every day?

-That simple question prompted me to do some research on some common expenditures for many people, and I think you might be surprised at what I found.
+That simple question prompted me to research everyday expenditures for many people, and you might be surprised at what I found.

-Let's take a quick look at some research that was published using surveys that were completed by the Health Policy Institute.
-On average, the annual per-patient expenditure on dental care is around $685 (2013) and the 90th percentile of patients spend an average of $1,624 per year (this includes patients that are seeking specialty care like orthodontics and oral surgery as well)1.
+Let’s take a quick look at some research published using surveys that were completed by the Health Policy Institute.
+On average, the annual per-patient expenditure on dental care is around $685 (2013), and the 90th percentile of patients spend an average of $1,624 per year (this includes patients that are seeking specialty care like orthodontics and oral surgery as well)1.

 So, if we do some number-crunching, that means the average family of four pays about $1,272 per year or $106 per month out of pocket, after any insurance, for dental care in the United States.
 If we take the insurance part away, the average patient in a general dental practice spending $514 per year, then an average family of four would spend $2,056 per year, or $171 per month.
 And if we adjust these numbers for inflation in 2017, it would be $540 per year per patient, and $2,162 per year (or $180 per month) for a family of four.